House of Giedroyć

-The House of Giedroyć (/pl/; Giedraitis; Гедройц; French: Guedroitz) is an aristocratic clan and family which traces its origins to the Grand Duchy of Lithuania and the Polish-Lithuanian Commonwealth.
-According to the 16th century Lithuanian Chronicle, they are descendants of Prince Giedrius, a brother of Grand Duke Traidenis.
+The House of Giedroyć (/pl/; Giedraitis; Гедройц; Guedroitz) is an aristocratic clan and family which traces its origins to the Grand Duchy of Lithuania and the Polish–Lithuanian Commonwealth.
+According to the 16th century Lithuanian Chronicle, they are descendants of Prince Giedrius, a brother of Grand Duke Traidenis of Lithuania.

 Many family members were important figures in Lithuanian, Polish, Russian, French and British history or culture.

 The family's original domain was the Lithuanian town of Giedraičiai.